SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/zone/index.md

 ### `update`

 Update geofence parameters for the specified geofence.

+!!! note "Notes"

-Note that geofence must exist, must belong to the current user, and its type cannot be changed.
-E.g., if you already have a geofence with ID=1 which type is "circle", not possible to submit a geofence which type is "polygon".
+    - The geofence must exist, belong to the current user, and its type cannot be modified.
+    For example, if you already have a geofence with ID=1 of type "circle", you cannot submit a geofence with the same ID but of type "polygon".
+    - If the `zone` object is of type `sausage` or `polygon` and contains an array of points, these points will be updated.
+    Alternatively, you can update the points using the [zone/point/update](zone_point.md#update) endpoint.

 **required sub-user rights**: `zone_update`.